Archives - Historical Events -

 Still, Mr. Farrer and Justin Buker, another former Sawyer school employee, said today that Mr. Williams and another Phoenix agent rushed out to the school in mid-September, after a computerized check of the school's database suggested that Mr. Hanjour might have been there during the summer.

 Mr. Farrer and Mr. Buker said the records indicated that Mr. Hanjour might have signed up to use a flight simulator in August with three other Muslim men, including Faisal M. al-Salmi, the man who was convicted on charges that he had lied about his associations with Mr. Hanjour.
+But Mr. Salmi's lawyer, Gerald A. Williams, said that documents supplied to him by the school showed only an entry with Mr. Hanjour's name and the date June 23, 2001, with no further indication that Mr. Hanjour trained there last summer.

 The lawyer said that at Mr. Salmi's trial in February the F.B.I. agents acknowledged they had no more evidence that Mr. Hanjour had been in Phoenix at all last summer.